MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-stream-troubleshooting.md

 There are permissions across Microsoft Teams and Yammer that a user needs to be able to create a live event depending on which service you are using for the live event.

 1. Check that the Teams admin has enabled you to create live events.
-See [Administration controls for Microsoft Teams live events](teams-encoder-administration.md) for more information.
 1. Check with your administrator that you have a valid Teams license that allows the creation of live events.

 ### Microsoft 365